Eduardo-DM/Eduardo-DM/README.md

 I am a junior iOS developer.
 I'm starting to build my portfolio.
 If you are a developer I hope you find interesting stuff, any suggestion as well as ⭐️ 😉 is wellcome 😄  .
 If you are recruiting and you think I might fit with any apply you can contact me and 💬.

-There are two projects at this moment but number will grow in coming weeks.
+There are three projects at this moment but number will grow in coming weeks.

 The first wave will be several mini-projects showing something cool ideas and skills.